-1 Organize students into small groups of four to five people per group.

-2 Provide each small group with a large piece of butcher paper and a black magic marker.

-3 Instruct students that they are to do the following in their small groups:
+- Organize students into small groups of four to five people per group. - 2.
+Provide each small group with a large piece of butcher paper and a black magic marker. - 3.
+Instruct students that they are to do the following in their small groups:

+Air Force planes bomb the southern panhandle of North Vietnam, June 14, 1966.

+Antiwar march in Chicago on March 25, 1967 with Dr. Martin Luther King, Jr. He is talking to Al Raby of Chicago's Coordinating Council of Community Organizations (CCCO).
+On the other side of King is Jack Spiegel (with white armband) of the United Shoeworkers.

-a.
+- a.
 Write down all they know, think they know, or have heard about the war in Vietnam.
-To guide their brainstorm, tell students to focus on a few basic questions:

-- How long was the U.S. in Vietnam?

-- Why was the U.S. in Vietnam?

-- Who was the enemy that the U.S. was fighting?

-- How did U.S. citizens feel about the war?

-- Who won?

-b.
-After students complete 'step a', using three different color markers, ask students to highlight the information that they feel certain about, the information that they have doubts about, and information that they don't know.
+Students might need starting points for their brainstorm.
+The following questions can help guide student thinking and help make the task less overwhelming: - i.
+How long was the United States in Vietnam? - ii.
+Why was the United States in Vietnam? - iii.
+Who was the United States fighting? - iv.
+How did U.S. citizens feel about the war? - v.
+Who won? - b.
+After students complete "step a," using three different color markers, ask students to highlight the information that they feel certain about, the information that they

-- c.
-Final step: ask students to articulate three questions they need to have answered in order for them to feel that they know basic information about the Vietnam War. - d.
-To better facilitate the small group work, assign students the following roles: facilitator/discussion leader; recorder; word finder (student who identifies words or terms that might be new, e.g., VC; Communists; guerillas); reporter (person who will share with large group).

-Tape completed small group work, the butcher paper, on the classroom walls.

-Have students, in their small Jgroups, walk around the room and read each piece of butcher paper-a variation of what is commonly referred to as a "gallery walk."
+- have doubts about, and information that they don't know. - c.
+Final step: Ask students to articulate three questions they need to have answered in order for them to feel that they know basic information about the Vietnam War. - d.
+To better facilitate the small group work, assign students the following roles: facilitator/discussion leader; recorder; word finder (student who identifies words or terms that might be new, e.g., VC; Communists; guerillas); reporter (person who will share with large group). - 4.
+Tape completed small group work, the butcher paper, on the classroom walls. - 5.
+Have students, in their small groups, walk around the room and read each piece of butcher paper-a variation of what is commonly referred to as a "gallery walk."
 Assign each group a color of marker that hasn't yet been used.
-For instance, group one will have red markers, group two will have green, etc. Students can then write comments, answers to questions, reactions or additional questions on their classmates' hanging work.
+For instance, group one will have red markers, group two will have green, etc. Students can then write comments, answers to questions, reactions, or additional questions on their classmates' hanging work.
 Individual students should also have a piece of notebook paper and writing utensil so that they can write down comments and reflections.
 Ask students to look for: points of commonality; new information; statements they don't understand; new questions.

-Students return to their seats.
+6. Students return to their seats.
 The teacher leads large group discussion, a survey of student comments: What patterns do we see?
 What helpful comments, reactions, or questions did you receive from other groups?
 What can we say we know about the Vietnam War?
 What can we say we don't know?
+What do we need to know?
 What conclusions can we reach?

-Have students consider the questions that they and their classmates have written, ask students to think out loud together in response to the following: Given the questions that we came up with, what are the three most essential questions that we can create to help guide our learning about the Vietnam War?
+7. Have students consider the questions that they and their classmates have written, ask students to think out loud together in response to the following: Given the questions that we came up with, what are the three most essential questions that we can create to help guide our learning about the Vietnam War?